Jamili88/defi-adapter-Lido/README.md

 offer users exposure to the yield generated by becoming a validator on the ETH 2.0 Beacon Chain.

+## Submission Video
+The demo and submission video is [here](https://www.loom.com/share/7380f6e87e6f4465b80c1bd354c51fd1).
+Note that due to a time limit for the software I was using, the video was cut half way through.

 ## Deployment on Ropsten Test Network
 The contract was deployed on the ropsten test network at the following
 address: 0xa2c5aD145Dc5783335D95eAfB8f1C74D69f5c31d.